dotco/react-app-demo/README.md

 ## Application structure

-    ├── Makefile          - project actions and build instructions ├── README.md         - this file
+    ├── Makefile          - project actions and build instructions ├── LICENSE           - MIT License (change if you want to) ├── README.md         - this file
     ├── package.json      - npm package definition
+    ├── .gitignore        - git ignore
     └── ui                - your application
         ├── assets        - static assets are served from here ├── index.css     - entry point for CSS stylesheets